zhaoxi120/deepkoala/README.md

 > [!WARNING]
 > **For GPU Users (Manual PyTorch Installation Required):**
-> 1. First, prepare the dependency file.
+> 1. Prepare the dependency file.
 Open `requirements.txt`, comment out the line for `torch` by adding a `#` at the beginning, and save the file.
 > ```txt
 > numpy==1.26.3
 > pandas==2.2.2
 > # torch==2.4.1
 > tqdm==4.66.4
 > ```
-> 2. Next, install all other dependencies by running the following command:
+> 2. Install all other dependencies by running the following command:
 > ```bash
 > pip install -r requirements.txt
 > ```